MagaliDrumare/How-to-choose-between-Tableau-and-Power-BI-/README.md

 -Upload to the web : Tableau upload is 85% faster.
 -Dowload from the web : Tableau is 95% faster.
 -Change data model / filter and hierarchy : Tableau is 99% faster.
-* This test was made by DataSelf BI an enterprise analytics platform on 29M records.

 Management Issue :
--> For a better data extraction, upload and dowload options : choose Tableau.
+* -> For a better data extraction, upload and dowload options : choose Tableau.

-# Natural Language Query : Power BI
+## Natural Language Query : Power BI
 https://youtu.be/kbeGIKu0Jxo

 -Tableau adquire CleanGraph in 2017 (only a demo).
 -Power BI Q&A is already available (7 years ago and amazing). https://youtu.be/qMf7OLJfCz8

 Management Issue :
--> Natural language is a not yet a mature topic.
+* -> Natural language is a not yet a mature topic.
--> Need to start with really simple and small data models.
+* -> Need to start with really simple and small data models.
--> The user need to ask the right question.
+* -> The user need to ask the right question.
-->The users need to learn how to use the functionnality.
+* ->The users need to learn how to use the functionnality.

-# Data point limits for viewing & exporting : Tableau
+## Data point limits for viewing & exporting : Tableau
 https://youtu.be/SmpYzRQhtUg

 -If your team works with reports with thousands of data points, Power BI might run into limitations when viewing and exporting data. (scroll problems to be solve by Microsoft)

-# Total Cost ownership/ Maximazing the Value of BI : Tableau
+## Total Cost ownership/ Maximazing the Value of BI : Tableau
 https://youtu.be/kuYQifjdolM
 https://youtu.be/6Kg3jfb2WmY
 * two surveys made by Tableau and DataSelf BI